ropensci/openalexR/README.md

 ## Authors

-Similarly to work, we can use identifier to pass in authors’ OpenAlex ID.
+Similarly to work, we can use identifier to pass in authors' OpenAlex ID.

 **Example**: We want more information on authors with IDs **A923435168**